annotation/stam-tools/docs/fromxml.md

 ### annotationdata

 This is a list of tables that specifies the actual data or body for the annotation.
 These are the key/value pairs of which we can have an arbitrary number per annotation.
-We assume you're familiar with the STAM's concept of *AnnotationData* concept and how it relates to annotations.
+We assume you're familiar with the STAM's concept of *AnnotationData*  and how it relates to annotations.
 If not, read up on it [here](https://github.com/annotation/stam#class-annotationdata).

 `annotationdata` takes the following fields, most of them are [templates](#Templating_language) and allow you to refer to XML attributes and other nodes in the XML input document: